Coronavirus: 4,962 new cases and seven further deaths reported

 Pressure on hospitals must be eased if staff are to be able to cater to the needs of patients with and without coronavirus, as well as running a mass vaccination scheme, Ms Ní Sheaghdha said.

-The INMO is calling for additional capacity to be sourced from the private sector and for childcare needs of frontline workers to be taken into account by the government.
+The INMO called for additional capacity to be sourced from the private sector and for childcare needs of frontline workers to be taken into account by the government.

-HSE chief clinical officer Dr Colm Henry said that there were 62 people in ICU beds on Sunday afternoon, up from 56 on Saturday night and a significant increase from 29 two weeks ago.

-There were 43 vacant ICU beds and more than 500 vacant beds across the acute hospital system, he said.

 “Our fear is that this will take a long time to turn around,” he said.